datapharmacist/walkthru2/README.md

 # walkthru2
+## Introduction

-sample repo for walkthru3 of fast.ai course
+This sample repo for walkthru3 of fast.ai course

+This is another paragraph

+## More details

+Heres a list
+  -First
+  -Second